THE BIGGEST REACT CONFERENCE IN THE US

 Speakers Presenting in the West's Largest Planetarium

-Biggest React party in the US
+The Biggest React party in the US

-First Speakers & Trainers
+First Speakers & trainers

 Tanner Linsley is an entrepreneur and open source creator who loves React and JavaScript.
 He has built and still maintain several well-known open source libraries like React Query, React Table, React Virtual, React Form, React Charts, React Static, and even Chart.js He co-founded Nozzle.io 6 years ago and is currently helping it grow as VP of UI and UX.